 Use tools that check the safety and security of websites automatically as you browse.

 All common browsers have tools that are designed to warn you if a URL/link is malicious.

 Look for an https:// in the address of the web page you want to visit.
 HTTPS stands for HTTP Secure, and adds a layer of encryption to any communications sent over that website.
 HTTPS can help protect against man-in-the-middle attacks and eavesdropping.

 Your browser may warn you that a website's security certificate is out of date.
 If you see one of these warnings, don't visit the website unless you are absolutely sure it's secure.

 Many security software packages also offer this type of functionality.

 Use advanced internet security software that has real-time anti-phishing and web threat protection to keep you safe from harmful websites.

 There are also independent tools you can download to monitor URLs in search results.
 Many of them are free.

-Use an online service that lets you enter a URL and will go out and test the link in real time to see if it contains any malware or is safe to use.
-The downside of these services is that you have to manually run this process every time you want to visit an unknown website, the advantage is that you don’t have to install any software on your computer.
-This includes services like URLVoid, ScanURL, or Brightcloud's URL/IP Lookup.
+Search engines and web development companies, such as Google, are a great resource for finding online tools that assess whether a URL contains malware or provides a safe browsing experience.
+The downside of these services is that you have to manually run this process every time you want to visit an unknown website, but the advantage is that you don’t have to install any software on your computer.
+This includes services like URLVoid, ScanURL, or the Webroot Brightcloud URL/IP Lookup service.